The canonical trace and the noncommutative residue on the noncommutative torus: Traces and translation invariant linear forms

 \begin{rk} Note that symbols (resp.\ operators) whose order has real part $<-n$, are in $\ell^1(\Z^n,\A_\th)$ (resp.\ trace--class on $\H$ by Proposition \ref{thm:Sobolev} $(ii)$), so that an exotic trace vanishes on $\ell^1(\Z^n,\A_\th)$--symbols (resp.\ trace--class operators). \end{rk}

 \begin{rk} The terminology ``exotic" is borrowed from \cite{Sc}, whereas the terminology ``singular" is widespread in the literature on pseudodifferential operators.
+Also, Wodzicki used the term exotic for determinants defined by means of a residue (see \cite{K}, \cite{W1}) which with our terminology, is an exotic trace.
 Clearly, exotic linear forms are singular but a singular trace need not be exotic, as we shall see later (Remark \ref{rk:leading symbol singular not exotic}) with leading symbol traces on certain trace--class operators; see also \cite{AGPS} where the existence of a trace which vanishes on finite rank operators but not on all trace--class operators is shown. \end{rk}

 \begin{defn} Let $T,S$ be subsets of an algebra.
 A linear form on $S$ is called a $T$--\emph{trace} on $S$ if it vanishes on commutators of the form $[A,B]:=AB-BA$ where $A,B\in T$ and $[A,B]\in S$.
 If $S=T$ the linear form is called a \emph{trace} on $T$. \end{defn}